-- K Secure, detailed knowledge of the texts relevantly addressed to the question, with contextual knowledge. - U Intelligent understanding of themes and characters, literary qualities and contexts, and the ability to address knowledge and critical understanding in a way relevant to the issues raised by the questions. - P Evidence of personal response to the texts, relevant to the question, supported from the text, some originality of thought, straightforward and vigorously articulated, perhaps, rather than penetrating and subtle. - C Expression confident, with only occasional errors.
-Some complex ideas expressed with some fluency.
+- K Evidence of proficiency in selecting relevant knowledge to address the question with prand integrated direct references to the text and supporting quotation.
+There may be evidence awareness of the contexts in which the literary works studied were written and understood. - U Evidence of intelligent understanding of ways in which writers' choices of structure, form and language shape meanings, with analysis and appreciation of literary methods, effects and contexts. - P Evidence of personal response to the texts, relevant to the question, supported from the text, some originality of thought, straightforward and vigorously articulated, perhaps, rather than penetrating and subtle. - C Expression confident, with some complex ideas expressed with some fluency.
 Structure is sound.
-Literary arguments will be coherent, with progression of ideas through clearly linked paragraphs. - In answers to passage-based questions, work will show engagement with both the given extracts and the wider textual issues.
-There will be a confident relation of a part of the text to its whole. - Band 1 22-25 Very good work do not reserve this band for the very best work you see but ensure you put scripts into this band which fulfil the requirements described below.
-There will always be some candidates who are at a standard over the top of the mark scheme. - K Secure, detailed knowledge of the texts relevantly addressed to the question.
-There may be evidence of sensitive awareness of the contexts in which the literary works studied were written and understood. - U Understanding of theme, characterisation, linguistic features and other textual issues, some awareness of literary conventions and contexts, techniques and genre characteristics, and the ability to address this knowledge and understanding with sustained relevance to the issues raised by the questions. - P Personal response to texts will be perceptive, often freshly personal, and may show originality in approach to and treatment of questions. - C Candidates will express complex literary ideas and arguments with clarity and fluency.
+Literary arguments will be coherent, with progression of ideas through clearly linked paragraphs.

+In answers to passage-based questions, work will show engagement with both the given extracts and the wider textual issues.
+There will be a confident relation of a part of the text to its whole.
+There will be a proficient appreciation of the effects of the literary features of the text supported by relevant examples from the passage and from the wider text where appropriate.
+There will be a good knowledge of the appropriate context of the extract or work.

+Band 1 22-25 Very good work - do not reserve this band for the very best work you see but ensure you put scripts into this band which fulfil the requirements described below.
+There will always be some candidates who are at a standard over the top of the mark scheme.

+- K Evidence of a very good ability to select relevant knowledge to address the question with effective use of references and quotation.
+There may be evidence of sensitive awareness of the contexts in which the literary works studied were written and understood. - U Evidence of very good understanding of ways in which writers' choices of structure, form and language shape meanings with sustained analysis and sensitive appreciation of literary methods and effects and contexts, possibly including literary genres and conventions. - P Personal response to texts will be perceptive, often freshly personal, fully supported with quotation, and may show originality in approach to and treatment of questions. - C Candidates will express complex literary ideas and arguments with clarity and fluency.
 Answers will have a coherent structure, with logical progression and effectively linked paragraphs.
-Expression will be accomplished, with few errors. - In answers to passage-based questions, work will sustain an appropriate balance between critical appreciation of given extracts, based on detailed critical analysis, and consideration of the broader textual issues raised by the questions, and relate part of a text to its whole and vice versa in a seamless argument.
+Expression will be accomplished and appropriate.

+In answers to passage-based questions, work will sustain an appropriate balance between critical appreciation of given extracts, based on detailed critical analysis, and consideration of the broader textual issues raised by the questions, and relate part of a text to its whole and vice versa in a seamless argument.
+There will be a very good appreciation of the effects of the literary features of the text, with detailed analysis supported by relevant examples from the passage and the wider text, where appropriate.
+There will be a very good knowledge of the appropriate context of the extract or work.